peterpeterparker/daviddalbusco.com/src/blog/you-better-screenshot-test-your-website.md

 ## 6. Recreating the snapshots

-The very first time, there are no references at all.
+The very first time the test runs, there are no references at all - i.e. there are no snapshots to compare against yet.
 Playwright then fails the test and only writes the actual screenshot, so they have to be generated once.
 Same thing whenever I add a new test or there is an intended change that updates the design.

 Either way, it has to happen on CI, for the reason explained above.